Religion in Asia

-Asia is the largest and most populous continent and the birthplace of many religions including Buddhism, Christianity, Confucianism, Hinduism, Islam, Jainism, Judaism, Shinto, Sikhism, Taoism, and Zoroastrianism.
+Asia is the largest and most populous continent and the birthplace of many religions including Buddhism, Christianity, Confucianism, Hinduism, Islam, Jainism, Judaism, Shinto, Sikhism, Taoism, Korean shamanism, and Zoroastrianism.
 All major religious traditions are practiced in the region and new forms are constantly emerging.
 Asia is noted for its diversity of culture.
-Islam and Hinduism are the largest religions in Asia with approximately 1.2 billion adherents each.
+Hinduism and Islam are the largest religion in Asia with approximately 1.2-1.3 billion adherents each.

 History

-Asia is the birthplace of 11 major religions, whose written records include Judaism, Hinduism, Taoism, Shintoism, Zoroastrianism, Buddhism, Jainism, Christianity, Islam, Sikhism and the Baha'i Faith.
+Asia is the birthplace of 11 major religions: Judaism, Hinduism, Taoism, Shintoism, Zoroastrianism, Buddhism, Jainism, Christianity, Islam, Sikhism, and the Baháʼí Faith.